Resume Writing

 How do I write a resume for a career change with no direct experience?

 Focus on transferable skills.
 Use a combination format with a skills section first, reframe bullet points using target-industry language, and quantify achievements from your previous field.
+Your goal is to show competence, not identical experience.

 What resume format is best for career changers?